Boise State Public Radio (Policy 1080)

-This policy to all staff affiliated with Boise State Public Radio (BSPR), and University employees who work with BSPR in their professional capacity.
+This policy applies to all staff affiliated with Boise State Public Radio (BSPR) and University employees who work with BSPR in their professional capacity.

 1. Policy Purpose

-To recognize the responsibilities related to the broadcast licenses issued by the Federal Communications Commission, and provide guidelines and authority for policies and programming by Boise State Public Radio (BSPR).
+To recognize the responsibilities related to the broadcast licenses issued by the Federal Communications Commission and to provide guidelines and authority for policies and programming by Boise State Public Radio (BSPR).

 2. Policy Statement

-Boise State University has been given the authority by the Idaho State Board of Education and is responsible to:
+Boise State University has been given the authority by the Idaho State Board of Education and is responsible for:

 a.
 Manage the Federal Communication Commission licenses and related authorizations for the broadcast systems of BSPR, and

 b.
 Appoint the Agent of the Licensee called the General Manager.

 4. Boise State Public Radio General Manager Responsibilities